PEXANE2/azure-docs.tr-tr/articles/active-directory-domain-services/administration-concepts.md

 ---
-title: Azure AD Domain Services için yönetim kavramları | Microsoft Docs
+title: Management concepts for Azure AD Domain Services | Microsoft Docs
-description: Azure Active Directory Domain Services yönetilen bir etki alanını ve Kullanıcı hesaplarının ve parolaların davranışını yönetme hakkında bilgi edinin
+description: Learn about how to administer an Azure Active Directory Domain Services managed domain and the behavior of user accounts and passwords
 services: active-directory-ds
 author: iainfoulds
 manager: daveba